-Asbestos use in the United States Army was widespread from the 1930s until the late 1970s, when the dangers of the mineral finally came to light — dangers that asbestos-containing product manufacturers kept hidden for decades.
+Asbestos use in the United States Army was widespread from the 1930s until the late 1970s, when the dangers of this toxic mineral finally came to light — dangers that many manufacturers intentionally kept hidden for decades.

-- Asbestos trust funds: Bankrupt asbestos companies established special court-ordered trust funds to compensate current and future asbestos exposure victims and their family members.
+- Asbestos trust funds: Bankrupt asbestos-related companies established special court-ordered trust funds to compensate current and future asbestos exposure victims and their family members.

-- Mesothelioma lawsuits: Veterans can sue asbestos companies that are still in business by filing a personal injury or wrongful death mesothelioma claim.
+- Mesothelioma lawsuits: Veterans can sue asbestos-related companies that are still in business by filing a personal injury or wrongful death mesothelioma claim.
+The majority of lawsuits end in a mesothelioma settlement, and clients may get paid in as few as 90 days.

 VA Benefits for Mesothelioma